Online Trauma Therapy in Chicago & Throughout Illinois

 Maybe you’ve told yourself you “should be over it by now.”

-But your body still stays tense.
+But your body still feels tense.

 Your mind stays on alert.